Grad Program

 Goals

-The Career Education curriculum contributes to students’ development as educated citizens through the achievement of the following goals.
+The Career Education curriculum contributes to students’ development as educated citizens by achieving the following goals.
 Students are expected to:

 - recognize the need to be adaptable, resilient, and flexible in order to meet the ever-changing opportunities and challenges of today’s world